isolver/ioHub/docs/iohub/api/api_home.rst

-We do not cover *back-end* related API's that are only of importance to a developer working on the ioHub source code, or creatiing a new Device class or Common Eye Tracker Implementation.
+We do not cover *back-end* related API's that are only of importance to a developer working on the ioHub source code, or creating a new Device class or Common Eye Tracker Implementation.

 **The ioHub Event Framework can be broken down into six areas based on the functionality provided.**